OJB Jezreel: Career

 OJB Jezreel was a seasoned producer and a great musician.
 Over the years, he has produced some of the greatest hit albums and singles in the history of R&B hip-hop and afrobeat music in the entertainment scene in Africa.

-He worked with 2face Idibia which is the greatest thing that came out of Africa to the world.
-OJB Jezreel single handedly produced 'Face 2 Face', the album that contained tracks like African Queen that took 2Baba to another level.
+He worked with 2face Idibia who is one of the greatest African artists ever.
+OJB Jezreel single handedly produced 'Face 2 Face', the album that contained tracks like African Queen that took 2face Idibia to another level.

 He has worked with Beenie Man, a Jamaican American-based musician.

-He produced artistes like RuggedMan re-establishing rap music to gain its ground in Nigeria.
+He produced for artistes like RuggedMan re-establishing rap music to gain its ground in Nigeria.
 He also produced Jazzman Olofin, Weird MC, Paul Ik Dairo, Daddy Showkey, Sir Shina Peters, Olu Maintain.

 OJB also produced albums and songs for Kcee, Faze, Iyanya, D'banj, Durella, Wizkid, Yemi Alade etc. to mention a few.

 He made so much impact in the music industry thereby making Nigeria the cradle of entertainment in Africa also emerging a spotlight in Africa, he remains the greatest producer ever to emerge from the continent Africa.

 As a musician he is one of the greatest vocalists and by virtue of years of experience as a producer he has been able to impact his gathered knowledge into his style of music thereby making him Mr. versatile in his last album ‘No Drama’ with great hit songs like ‘Searching’ and ‘Pretete’ which created so much impact that it sold close to one million copies in less than 4 weeks without the push and promotion of a record label.
 If you call OJB Mr. versatile, he is.